Udhampur women script inspiring success story as 'agri-preneurs'

 Quick links:

-Udhampur, Jan 28 (PTI) The Green Himalaya Self-Help Group has emerged as a brand in Bashat village of Udhampur district with the rising popularity of its ‘value added products’ prepared from fruits and vegetables.
+The Green Himalaya Self-Help Group has emerged as a brand in Bashat village of Udhampur district with the rising popularity of its value added products' prepared from fruits and vegetables.

 Earlier, besides shouldering farm responsibilities, she used to prepare processed products only for domestic consumption, officials of horticulture department said.